Jack Miller Center

 Q: What is the mission of the Jack Miller Center?
 What problem(s) in civics education is your nonprofit working to solve?

 The Jack Miller Center exists to supercharge the educational movement for America’s founding principles and history, starting in our universities.
-Two decades ago, entrepreneur Jack Miller and an enterprising group of college professors of American political thought and history set out to address the generations-long neglect of the American political tradition in higher education.
+Two decades ago, entrepreneur Jack Miller and enterprising group of college professors of American political thought and history set out to address the generations-long neglect of the American political tradition in higher education.

 The neglect of civics in higher education has consequences in our K-12 classrooms as well, since teacher training primarily takes place in universities.
 The recovery of civic knowledge and purpose must be the central cause of our generation and the primary rally point for America’s 250th birthday.